Yan Morvan: Education

+Death

+Morvan died of skin cancer on 20 September 2024, at the age of 70.

 Exhibitions

-Yan Morvan has exhibited in several photo festivals and in a selection of art galleries.
+Yan Morvan exhibited in several photo festivals and in a selection of art galleries.

 In 1980, he exhibited at the Canon Gallery in Geneva.

 In 1986, he was selected by the Walker Art Center in Minneapolis for a retrospective on photojournalism.
 In the same year, he presented his Lebanon series at the Ancient Theater during the Rencontres de la photographie d'Arles.
 The photos are then presented at the Nei Liicht foto-galerie, in Luxembourg.

 In 1987, he participated in the group exhibition Eyewitness, 30 years of World Press, at the International Center of Photography, in New York.

 In 2000, his series of portraits of young road victims, commissioned by the National Contemporary Art Fund, was exhibited at the Visa pour l'image international photojournalism festival.
-From July 8 to September 29, the Fnac photographic collection is holding a collective exhibition in the archdiocese's palace on the occasion of the Rencontres de la photographie d'Arles.
+From 8 July to 29 September, the Fnac photographic collection is holding a collective exhibition in the archdiocese's palace on the occasion of the Rencontres de la photographie d'Arles.
 The curation is entrusted to Martin Parr.
 Yan Morvan exhibits several photos there alongside, among others, Berenice Abbott, Eugène Atget, Brassaï, Robert Capa, Henri Cartier-Bresson, Josef Koudelka and Marc Riboud.

-From June 18 to September 19, 2010, he exhibited his images of the Berlin Wall at the Festival des promenades de Vendôme.
+From 18 June to 19 September 2010, he exhibited his images of the Berlin Wall at the Festival des promenades de Vendôme.

-From September 13 to October 19, 2013, on the occasion of the release of the book Gang Story, he exhibited at the gallery La Mauvais Réputation in Bordeaux.
+From 13 September to 19 October 2013, on the occasion of the release of the book Gang Story, he exhibited at the gallery La Mauvais Réputation in Bordeaux.